tssajo/Minify/TEST.md

 Compared to other Sublime Text minifier packages `Minify` is very light: the plugin itself is less than 170 lines of Python code.
 Once installed `Minify` does not need Internet access to do its job: it works offline.

-`Minify` has been tested under both Sublime Text 2 and Sublime Text 3 and it should work fine on all supported platforms (Linux, OS X and Windows).
+`Minify` has been tested under both Sublime Text 2 and Sublime Text 3 and it should work fine on all supported platforms (Linux, Mac OS X and Windows).

 `Minify` depends on other programs written in Node.js to do its job.
 Detailed installation instructions for those dependencies are provided below.